 Winepress Complex.
 A large winepress complex was found near the villa on the north, above the corner of the abovementioned structure.
 The winepress (c.
 12 × 22 m; Fig. 8), was built of small and medium-sized fieldstones, and paved with industrial white mosaic; most of the walls and the treading floors were damaged due to their proximity to the surface.
 The winepress was delimited on the north by a substantial east–west wall, dated to the Byzantine period, exhibiting at least two phases.
 The complex consisted of two adjacent main treading floors, a western and an eastern one, each connected via a filtration/settling pit to a square collectingvat.
 In the center of these treading floors there was a pit to hold a screw press; heaps of large building stones were found in these pits.
 In the pit in the western treading floor, pieces of a column and a capital were found, apparently originating in the adjacent villa.
 To the west of the main treading floors, the complex comprised three smaller rectangular treading floors (1.5 × 9.0 m) delimited by walls; these floors were built at a higher level than the main treading floors and sloped down to the west.
 The pressed wine or grape juice flowed via channels installed in the center of the western wall of the three treading floors into a row of rectangular cells built at a lower level, in each of which was a round collecting vat.
 The more poorly preserved complex to the east of the main treading floors was similar to the western complex, except that it comprised four small treading floors and four rectangular cells, in each of which was a round collecting vat; here, the four round collecting vats and the foundations of the treading floors were preserved.

 Cemetery (Fig. 9).
 In the winepress complex and to its north, part of a large cemetery was uncovered, which began to function in the Byzantine period, after the winepress fell out of use.
 A total of 150 simple cist graves were discovered, dug on an approximate east–west axis, most of which were covered with field stones.
-The deceased were laid on their side, facing east, which is typical of Muslim burials.
+The deceased were laid on their side, the head is on the west and the face is facing south, which is typical of Muslim burials.
 Almost no datable material was found.
 The cemetery was dated to the Ottoman period, as attested by a few glass bracelets discovered, characteristic of that period.

 Water installations.
 East of the winepress complex, part of a rectangular, underground reservoir was uncovered, roofed with a barrel arch (Fig. 10).
 The reservoir was lined with stones and coated with hydraulic grayish-white plaster; it was not excavated to the bottom due to safety considerations.
 It may be dated to the Byzantine period.
 In the northeastern part of Area C3, a well was discovered, apparently dating to the end of the Ottoman period.